 Branches are great to work independently and showing your work to your teammates, but keeping it separate from the master branch until the work is actually ready.
-To create a branch, click on the “Branches” tab and then on “New Branch” button at the top of the window.
+To create a branch, click on the “Branches” tab and then on “New Branch” button at the top of the left menu.

-You’ll be prompted to type in the branch’s name and from what branch to create it, in this case from master.
+You’ll be prompted to type in the branch’s name and from what branch to create it, it's Master by default.
 Click on “Create”.

 Once the branch is created, you’ll be automatically switched to it.